List of Ring characters: Kazuyuki Asakawa

 In Ring 2, after the death of his father, Yoichi has started to become more and more like Sadako and is unable to speak.
 Reiko and Yoichi go into hiding from the authorities but are tracked down by Mai Takano, one of Ryuji's students, and she promises to help Reiko solve the problem with Yoichi.
 However, when another person dies from the curse of the videotape, Mai tells the police about Reiko and they arrest her.
 Scientists plan to do tests on Yoichi to test his level of ESP.
 Yoichi cries out to Reiko in a panic.
 When the policemen call Yoichi a "monster", Yoichi launches a physic attack on two doctors.
 The police chase the two of them and they try to escape.
 While trying to cross a road, Reiko falls into one of her terrible visions; her father telling her that Yoichi is not himself anymore.
 She did not have enough time to escape; she is hit by a truck and is killed.
 The shock of seeing his mother killed prompts Yoichi to nearly kill one of the policemen.
 It appears that Reiko's spirit is watching him still and Yoichi is saved from Sadako by the spirit of his father Ryuji.

-In Rasen, after she and Yoichi turn up dead following a car crash, her superior Yoshino finds both the videotape and Reiko's diary in her car.
+In Spiral, after she and Yoichi turn up dead following a car crash, her superior Yoshino finds both the videotape and Reiko's diary in her car.
 Following Reiko's death, many people begin to die after a week as they did after watching the video.
 While the hero, Andou, thinks that it is the video causing the deaths, he discovers that none of them watched the video tape.
 At the end of the film, it turns out that it is Reiko's diary; she and Ryuji were helping Sadako all along.
 Consequently, the reincarnation of Ryuji takes the diary with the intention of publishing it to spread the curse even further.

 In the BBC radio drama adaptation, Fright Night: Ring, broadcast in 2015, Kazayuki's name is altered to Mitchell Hooper and is depicted as a British expatriate living in Japan rather than a Japanese citizen by birth.
 He is voiced by Matthew Gravelle.